 David visited Panama City's Metropolitan Park to deliver supplies that were donated to help with their wildlife rehabilitation work.
 Jessica Rosas has returned to her native Argentina, but the Park's important conservation work has been taken on by the equally dedicated Amelia Munoz Harris.
 Read more in the News section.

 David will be visiting Jessica in February 2009, and would be happy to deliver any donated supplies.
 Check out the Wish List below and read more in the News section.

-Through the support of the Artists for Conservation Foundation (formerly WNAG), nature and wildlife artist David N. Kitler and his wife spent a month (December 2005) in Panama doing research on the Harpy Eagle and its habitat, as part of the first AFC Flag Expedition.
-During the trip they had the privilege to visit the Metropolitan Park and meet Jessica Rosas (read all related News items).
+Through the support of the Artists for Conservation Foundation (formerly WNAG), nature and wildlife artist David N. Kitler spent a month (December 2005) in Panama doing research on the Harpy Eagle and its habitat, as part of the first AFC Flag Expedition.
+During the trip he had the privilege to visit the Metropolitan Park and meet Jessica Rosas (read all related News items).

 When we saw how much Jessica sacrifices to help the Park's wildlife, we promised we would try to help.

 In nature, everything is dependent on something else for survival.
 As humans, we also depend on each other and, moreover, nature's survival depends on all of us working together.

 We cannot save the world but, with your help, we can make a difference in that little corner!

 If you would like to help the rehabilitation work at the Metropolitan Park by making a donation, please call or email us.

 To read more about the AFC Flag Expedition Program and David's AFC Flag Expedition to Panama (journal, photos, etc.)